If you’re after the where, when, and pricing options info of our salsa dancing classes you can find that via these buttons:

 you have to do it in stages.

 In this way it’s like learning a language, or a musical instrument.
+You have to build it up from something simple to something more complex.

-But I think in reality the question translates to this:
+Nonetheless, I think in reality the question translates to this:

 Will I be able to follow along with the steps and the rest of the class?
 Will I be able to get myself to do what the teachers instructing and my classmates are doing?
 (Without too much difficulty, or embarrassing myself).